Skynet094/TemplateMagicSubsetOfStl/README.md

 # TemplateMagicSubsetOfStl
-Template Magic: Subset of STL#Clearly, it's a C++ project
+Template Magic: Subset of STL, it's a C++ project

 This was my second project.